-- Defended city police department against excessive force claims arising out of standoff with armed subject that ultimately led to shooting of subject – summary judgment granted in trial court, affirmed on appeal.
+- Defended a city police department against excessive force claims arising out of standoff with armed subject that ultimately led to shooting of subject – summary judgment granted in trial court, affirmed on appeal.
 Turner v.
 City of Greenville, 677 S.E.2d 480; 2009 N.C.
 App.
 LEXIS 732 (2009)

 - Obtained summary judgment for city police department and officers in shooting following kidnapping and high speed chase – summary judgment affirmed on appeal.
 Estate of Rodgers v.
-Smith, 2006 U.S. APP.
+Smith, 2006 U.S. App.
 LEXIS 16039 (4th Cir.
 2006)

-- Defended city and police officer against wrongful death claims arising out of shooting during drug buy/bust operation – obtained summary judgment for city and officer.
+- Defended a city and police officer against wrongful death claims arising out of shooting during drug buy/bust operation – obtained summary judgment for city and officer.